 San Miguel Zinacantepec is a town and municipality located just west of the city of Toluca in Mexico State, Mexico.

-The community is named after a small mountain which contained two caves which used to be filled with thousands of bats.
-Zinacantepec is Nahuatl for Bat Mountain.
+The community is named after a small mountain containing two caves that used to be filled with thousands of bats.
+Zinacantepec is Nahuatl for “Bat Mountain”.
 Its Aztec glyph is a bat on a mountain.

 In the 18th century, the population of this mountain moved to settle alongside the Franciscan monastery established here in the 16th century.
 This monastery is the best preserved of a network of missionaries established in the Toluca Valley in the mid 16th century.